 Asbestos Survey Report

-The objective of and asbestos survey report is to determine whether an existing building contains any asbestos-containing materials (or ACMs) prior to demolition.
+The objective of an asbestos survey report is to determine whether an existing building contains any asbestos-containing materials (or ACMs) prior to demolition.
 This process includes a field inspection, sampling, and laboratory testing of the building materials planned for tear down.
 And the project also comprises a report to the local building departments and environmental agencies.
 Asbestos is a proven carcinogen that is commonly found in building materials used across the nation.
 In 1989 the USEPA banned the use of most asbestos-containing products.
 However, ACMs still exist in modern buildings.
 And when asbestos-containing materials undergo demolition, fibers of the carcinogen are released into the breathing environment.
 Thus, regulations require an asbestos survey report for buildings undergoing renovation or demolition, to safeguard personnel and occupants.
-Updated May 18, 2020.
+Updated July 30, 2022.

 What is Asbestos?

 Asbestos is a silicate mineral that is mined and engineered for a variety of uses.
 Frequently, the silicate is woven into a fabric structure.
 Asbestos typically applies to a variety of building materials for its heat and fire-resisting properties and highly functional insulation capabilities.
 The siliceous mineral is fibrous by nature.
 And it’s particles can exist at microscopic levels.
 Thus, when introduced into breathing zones, particles are not observable to the human eye.
 And exposure can create a health risk to construction workers on-site, as well as future occupants of buildings with ACMs.

 Asbestos Containing Materials

 Asbestos generally exists within sound insulation, floor tiles, ceiling tiles, pipe insulation, fire-proofing material, thermal insulation, and more.
 In fact, if manufacturing specifications are available for review, one may be able to determine the material’s asbestos content.
 However, the presence of asbestos is best discerned by directly testing the select materials before demolition.

 Asbestos Test for Real Estate Due Diligence